EcoBlockLabs/ecojs/README.md

 ### Bridging assets

-Arbitrum SDK can be used to bridge assets to/from the rollup chain.The following asset bridgers are currently available:
+EcoJs can be used to bridge assets to/from the rollup chain.
+The following asset bridges are currently available:

 - EthBridger
 - Erc20Bridger

-All asset bridgers have the following methods:
+All asset bridges have the following methods:

 - **deposit** - moves assets from the L1 to the L2
 - **depositEstimateGas** - estimates the gas required to do the deposit